University Professor Dr David Florian Bieber

 Aris Dougas Chavarria is a university assistant without a doctorate.

-Aris Dougas Chavarria is a doctoral candidate at the Centre for South East European Studies at the University of Graz.
-His research focuses on migration and borders, new forms of labour and mobility and ethnographic research methods.
-His geographical interests lie in South and Southeast Europe, the Mediterranean and the wider Eurasian region.
+Aris Dougas Chavarria is a university assistant at the Centre for South East European Studies at the University of Graz and affiliated researcher with the Elastic Borders project.
+His research critically focuses on migration and borders, affect theory, postcolonial studies, and ethnographic methodologies.
+His geographical interests lie in South and Southeast Europe, the Mediterranean Basin and the wider Eurasian region.

 Aris received his MA in Southeast European Studies from the University of Graz and his BA in Global Studies from the University of Pompeu Fabra.
 He has published two academic articles: a recent one on the attitudes and expectations of Zadar's local authorities towards digital nomads (2024) [hyperlink: journals.openedition.org/netcom/8409] and an earlier one on the housing history of Saint Petersburg (2022) [hyperlink: raco.cat/index.php/Entremons/article/view/405532].
 He also completed mobility semesters at the Higher School of Economics in St. Petersburg, the University of Rijeka, the University of Sarajevo and the University of Zadar.